MadhavJivrajani/go-corona-go/README.md

 ```
 ### `sike` command
-I love this command :p
+I love this command :eyes:
 It will display one of three different messages everytime it is called, feel free to add more!

 Usage